gizero/scm-course-ff3d/slides.md

 + Have a subject that does not exceed 50 chars
 + Have a thourough message body that explains in detail what was changed and why.
 This message is linewrapped at 72 chars.

+---

+# Workshop 1
+## Start from scratch
++ create a new project
++ create a few commits
++ start working on a new "feature A"
++ implement "feature A" in a different way
++ merge one of the two implementation

+--->

+# Workshop 1
+## Start from scratch
++ create README.creator with a list of steps

+---

+# Workshop 2
+## Work with existing repo
++ clone an existing project
++ navigate project's history

+---

+# Workshop 3
+## Start from existing files
++ initialize the repo
++

+---